The 10 Best Air Conditioner Brands (2023)

 Seasonal energy efficiency ratio (SEER) ratings measure an AC unit’s efficiency.
 The ratio reflects an AC’s cooling output over a typical cooling season divided by the energy it uses in watt-hours.
 Your unit’s efficiency could be lower depending on your home’s conditions, such as insulation and windows.
 Any SEER rating above 13 is considered good.
 The average rating is 16, and anything above 20 is top-of-the-line.
 Units below 13 are likely low-quality.

-An AC with ENERGY STAR certification meets federally mandated guidelines regarding energy efficiency set by the U.S. Environmental Protection Agency and the U.S. Department of Energy.
+An AC unit with ENERGY STAR certification meets federally mandated guidelines regarding energy efficiency set by the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 ENERGY STAR requires all of its certified central air conditioners and heat pumps to have a SEER rating of at least 15.

 Our Recommendation